sohaamir/website_analytics/README.md

 This directory contains code for some analytics of my [GitHub website](https://sohaamir.github.io/).

+### Creating a wordcloud of scientific terms used

+Here is how I was able to create the following wordcloud plot, based upon the number of times a scientific term was used in my website:

+[image]

 ## Setting up the environment:

 Here are instructions on how to set up your environment: